triestpa/Guttenberg-Search/README.md

 - Build a spell checking application by indexing every word in the dictionary to Elasticsearch.
 - Build your own Google-competitor internet search engine by loading the [Common Crawl Corpus](https://aws.amazon.com/public-datasets/common-crawl/) into Elasticsearch (caution - with over 5 billion pages, this can be a very expensive dataset play with).
 - Use Elasticsearch for journalism: search for specific names and terms in recent large-scale document leaks such as the [Panama Papers](https://en.wikipedia.org/wiki/Panama_Papers) and [Paradise Papers](https://en.wikipedia.org/wiki/Paradise_Papers).

+The source code for this tutorial application is 100% open-source and can be found at the GitHub repository here - https://github.com/triestpa/guttenberg-search

 I hope you enjoyed the tutorial!
 Please feel free to post any thoughts, questions, or criticisms in the comments below.